How to Use Hazard Reporting Forms in SMS

 - Number of persons injured based on seriousness (death, serious, slight);

 - Responsibility, whether it’s the airport’s responsibility, not the airport’s responsibility, or not confirmed yet; and

 - Incident level, such as accident, potential accident, etc.

 Form Fields to Include on Cabin Safety Report

 Cabin safety reports are critical reports for aircraft operators.
-They give the cabin crew the opportunity to report issues that are specific to their operations.
+They allow the cabin crew to report issues that are specific to their operations.
 Good form fields for these reports are:

 - Crew names and experience;